dogweather/forkful/content/en/bash/strings/converting-a-string-to-lower-case.md

   \ to their lower case form.
 Programmers lower case strings for consistency,\u2026"
 lastmod: '2024-03-13T22:45:00.231474-06:00'
 model: gpt-4-1106-preview
-summary: "String lowercasing is transforming all alphabet characters in a string to\
-  \ their lower case form.
-Programmers lower case strings for consistency,\u2026"
+summary: String lowercasing is transforming all alphabet characters in a string to their lower case form.
 title: Converting a string to lower case
 weight: 4
 ---